SilicorniO/webui/README.md

 ### 4. Applying parameters

 All the parameters are used inside the "ui" attribute.
+Remember to set the size of the first UI view (called screen).

 For example: ui="l:p; ab:l; w:30%"